 - Golden Sun: Dark Dawn: Amiti is the only white boy in Thailand-counterpart Ayuthay.
 Furthermore, he's a blue-haired Adept in a nation of dark-haired non-Adepts.
 And he's still shocked to learn that he was fathered by a foreigner.
 He even looks an awful lot like the party's other Mercury Adept.

 - In-universe in Knights of the Old Republic II, The Handmaiden is this to other Echani, since her species has little genetic variation so full-blooded same-sex siblings look like identical twins.
 She takes after her non-Echani mother, a Jedi named Arren Kae, who is strongly implied to be Kreia, who was not married to her father.
-This makes her stand out like a sore thumb next to her (essentially identical) sisters, even though the game itself uses the same model for all of them, and when questioned about this The Handmaiden expresses surprise since non-Echani rarely tend to notice.
+This makes her stand out like a sore thumb next to her full-blooded Echani half-sisters, even though the game itself uses the same model for all of them.
+When questioned about this by the player character The Handmaiden expresses surprise since non-Echani rarely tend to notice the difference.